dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

 ## Conclusion

-In the event that there is no support for webGL in a client browser there are ways of feature testing for webGL and then using another kind of renderer to render a scene that makes use of the 2d canvas drawing api, or some other way or rendering other than that of webGL.
+In the event that there is no support for webGL in a client browser there are ways of feature testing for WebGL and then using another kind of renderer to render a scene, or at least inform the user of what the problem is.
 For more on this topic check out my other post that has to do with [feature testing on webGL](/2019/06/11/threejs-webgl/).

-The WebGL renderer is the default renderer that I often go with mainly because it is a renderer that is built into the core of three.js itself.
+The WebGL renderer is the default renderer that I often go with mainly because it is a renderer that is built into the core of threejs itself.
 Many of the other renderer options have to be added by way of an additional external file, or do not have the same set of features such is the case with the SVG renderer for example.
 Some of these other renderer's might still prove to be a good choice in some situations though, it is just that so far I can not say that I have found myself in situations in which I need to work with these other options.